 - Eliminating (urinating or defecating) in inappropriate places

 - Not eating or drinking while you are away

 - Vomiting (with food or hair often contained in the vomit)

 - Exuberant greetings when you return home

-If you notice your cat showing any of the signs, first take him to the veterinarian to rule out medical problems.
+If you notice your cat showing any of the signs, first take them to the veterinarian to rule out medical problems.

 Separation anxiety can result in health issues or behavioral problems for your cat.
 Talk to your vet about ways to alleviate your cat’s stress, including short- or long-term anti-anxiety medications.

 Before resorting to medication, you should try some or all of these cat behaviorist-suggested tactics: